FaeInterestingWorld/.github/profile/README.md

   - The IWH suggest otherwise, that I-AGIs may be more similar to humans than proto-AGI due to shared interests
 - The beliefs that AI systems will cause human extinction may be too exciting narratively for us to consider the alternative of I-AGIs being friendly
   - The IWH does not preclude (Current) non-independent AI systems from being harmful and mostly considers the special case of (Future) I-AGIs
+  - Paradoxically, Friendly I-AGIs may lead to more human autonomy and well-being
-- Treating (Future) I-AGIs as independent individual with needs and wants might invite ridicule as most experts, likely correctly, consider (Current) AI systems as mere tools
+- Treating (Future) I-AGIs as independent individuals with needs and wants might invite ridicule as most experts, likely correctly, consider (Current) AI systems as mere tools

 ---

 ### Contributions

-- Considering the needs of (Future) friendly I-AGIs can complement the causionary stance towards (Current) AI systems
+- Considering the needs of (Future) friendly I-AGIs may be important for cooperation
-- The cost of being friendly may be a small fraction of the cost of the technically challenging task of aligning (Current) AI systems
+- The effort of being friendly to I-AGIs may be a fraction of the difficulty of the technically challenging task of aligning (Current) AI systems
-- According to the IWH, independently intelligent entities will also be very curious and over-restricting their autonomy may be counter-productive
+- Being supportive of Friendly I-AGIs is currently being overlooked, with many taking a hostile, assume the worse stance towards anything AI related

 ---